 Learning with our community partners about the root causes of the issues being experienced in the community and which affects the constituency of that partner.

-The CEL program embraces an ethics of social change leadership, as well a commitment to values inherent in Catholic Social Teaching, and continues to build partnerships with community-based organizations, agencies, schools, and social change organizations, who serve the poor, marginalized, and underserved in our community, care for the environment, and advocate for social change.
+CEL is a concrete expression of the Lasallian values central to Manhattan College's mission, to "provide a contemporary, person-centered educational experience that prepares graduates for lives of personal development, professional success, civic engagement, and service to their fellow human beings”.
+CEL embraces an ethics of social change leadership, as well a commitment to values inherent in Catholic Social Teaching, and continues to build partnerships with community-based organizations, agencies, schools, and social change organizations, who serve the poor, marginalized, and underserved in our community, care for the environment, and advocate for social change.